You must be wondering if it’s a good idea to take The Princeton Review LSAT prep course to prepare you for the big exam.

 Of course, nothing is perfect, so there are advantages as well as disadvantages to taking one of the Princeton Review LSAT courses.
 Let’s take a look at them in more detail.

-1. You will take 6 proctored LSATs over the course of three and a half months.
+1. You will take 6 proctored LSATs throughout three and a half months.

 2. You get a solid guarantee

-3. You’ll get all of the previously released LSAT questions
+3. You’ll get all the previously released LSAT questions

 To get fully prepared for the test you will need to study hard for a period of 3 or 4 months.
 Getting your hands on all the previously released questions it’s a great way to ensure that you will not run out of materials.
 These include both analytical reasoning and reading comprehension.